stenzek/duckstation/README.md

 Requirements:
  - Android Studio with the NDK and CMake installed

+1. Clone the repository.
+Submodules aren't necessary, there is only one and it is only used for Windows.
-1. Open the project in the `android` directory.
+2. Open the project in the `android` directory.
-2. Select Build -> Build Bundle(s) / APKs(s) -> Build APK(s).
+3. Select Build -> Build Bundle(s) / APKs(s) -> Build APK(s).
-3. Install APK on device, or use Run menu for attached device.
+4. Install APK on device, or use Run menu for attached device.

 ## Running
 1. Configure the BIOS path in the settings.